 Remember me mentioning Google and Facebook earlier above?
 These tech giants have announced their decision to allow their employees to work from home till Dec 2020.
 Meanwhile, social media sites like Twitter have allowed their staff to work remotely forever, following an announcement in early May this year.
 This echoes the sentiment of 25% of the technology workforce who want to move permanently to remote work.

-However, in the history of remote work, this wasn’t always the case.
+However, in the history of remote working, this wasn’t always the case.
 In 2018, a Facebook official was quoted saying that the company wanted as few employees as possible to work from home, amongst concerns of lapsed productivity and lack of accountability.

 Thanks to the pandemic, Facebook has had a shift in its philosophy and is expecting over half of its workforce to go remote by 2025.